ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Method

 \subsection{Overall Architecture}

-Most networks employ classic feature extractors like ResNet \cite{resnet} in the feature extraction layer.
+Most networks employ classic feature extractors like ResNet \cite{resnet} as the backbone.
 However, the network's overall supervision is solely provided by the sparse labels in 3D object detection, preventing the feature extraction network from effectively focusing on areas with objects.
+We develop an ROA network to provide the network with prior knowledge of the object area from a 2D perspective.
 As shown in Fig. \ref{fig:overview}, the 2D ROA-BEV receives multi-view images as input.
-The input is first processed through the backbone to extract features, followed by an Feature pyramid networks (FPN) \cite{fpn} that fuses features across various scales.
+The input is first processed through the backbone to extract features, followed by FPN that fuses features across various scales.
 To generate a region-oriented attention map, we design the ROA module.
 This module receives features from various scales rather than the fused features backbone FPN.
 The region-oriented map predicted by ROA is then multiplied by the image feature attention, along with the features from the FPN network, to produce features more focused on potential object areas.
-Subsequently, similar to BEVDepth, these image features are utilized for viewpoint transformation and subsequent 3D object detection.
+Subsequently, similar to BEVDepth, these image features are utilized for viewpoint transformation and subsequent detection head.